egeozgul/Incremental-3D-Reconstruction-SfM/README.md

 After each triangulation and PnP step, reprojection error is computed as a quality metric — the triangulated 3D points are projected back onto the image plane and compared against the original 2D observations.
 This gives a normalized per-point error (in pixels) that indicates reconstruction quality.

-### 6. Bundle Adjustment (Optional)

-When enabled, **bundle adjustment** jointly optimizes camera parameters and 3D point positions to minimize total reprojection error across all observations.
-This is formulated as a nonlinear least-squares problem and solved using `scipy.optimize.least_squares`.
-Bundle adjustment produces a more globally consistent reconstruction but is significantly slower.

 ---

 ## Pipeline Summary